JamesTheBard/ufb-input-board/README.md

 | `17` | R3 | RTSB | RTSB | R3 |
 | `18` | TP Key | -- | -- | -- |

-For inputs, there are 11 undefined inputs: `19` through `29`.
+For inputs, there are 11 undefined inputs: `19` through `29` (`A1` through `A11`).
 These can be mapped to any output.
 More information about this can be found in the _Mapping_ section.
+Inputs 30, 31, and 32 are reserved for profile selection and cannot be remapped.